kpango/kpango/README.md

   - https://kpango.com
   - I have a leading knowledge of Go, Kubernetes at Yahoo and would be happy to help you guys out.

-- I'd love to receive PR and Issues for Vald.
+- I'd love to receive PR and Issues report for [vald](https://github.com/vdaas/vald).

 ---